 Gjenesi 21:18.
-God tells Hagar, who has been sent away by Abraham, to go get her crying son and take him by the hand, for great things await him: cjape sù il frut e dài la man, che jo o fasarai di lui un grant popul (go get [“take up”] the boy and give him your hand, for I shall make of him a great nation).
+God tells Hagar, who has been sent away by Abraham, to go get her crying son and take him by the hand, for great things await him: cjape sù il frut e dài la man, che jo o fasarai di lui un grant popul (lift up [take up] the lad and give him your hand, for I shall make a great nation of him).

 Gjenesi 22:2.
-God tells Abraham to take his only son Isaac and to offer him in sacrifice: cjape sù to fi, che tu âs dome chel e che tu i vuelis un ben di vite (go get [“take up”] your son, the only son you have and whom you love dearly).
+God tells Abraham to take his only son Isaac and to offer him in sacrifice: cjape sù to fi, che tu âs dome chel e che tu i vuelis un ben di vite (go get [take up] your son, whom only him do you have and whom you love dearly).

 Gjenesi 22:6.
-Abraham picks up the wood to be used in the sacrifice of his son Isaac: Abram al cjapà sù i lens pal sacrifici (Abraham picked up [“took up”] the wood for the sacrifice).
+Abraham picks up the wood to be used in the sacrifice of his son Isaac: Abram al cjapà sù i lens pal sacrifici (Abraham picked up [took up] the pieces of wood for the sacrifice).

 Gjenesi 4:3.
-Cain makes an offering to God from his harvest: Cain i ufrì al Signôr di ce che al cjapave sù de tiere (Cain offered unto the Lord from that which he was harvesting [“taking up”] from the ground).
+Cain makes an offering to God from his harvest: Cain i ufrì al Signôr di ce che al cjapave sù de tiere (Cain offered to the Lord from that which he was harvesting [taking up] from the ground).

-One of the most frequent ways that the expression cjapâ sù is used in the book of Genesis is with the meaning to conceive, to get pregnant.
+One of the most frequent ways that cjapâ sù is employed in the book of Genesis is in its sense of to conceive, to get pregnant.
 Below are just a few of the many examples of it used in this way.

 Gjenesi 4:1.
-Adam knows his wife Eve (that is, they have carnal relations); Eve then conceives and gives birth to a son called Cain: l’om al cognossè Eve, la sô femine; chê e cjapà sù e e parturì Cain (the man knew Eve, his wife; she conceived [“took up”] and bore Cain).
+Adam knows his wife Eve (that is, he lies with her); Eve then conceives and gives birth to a son called Cain: l’om al cognossè Eve, la sô femine; chê e cjapà sù e e parturì Cain (the man knew his wife Eve; she conceived [took up] and bore Cain).

 Gjenesi 4:17.
-Cain has relations with his wife, who becomes pregnant: Cain al cognossè la sô femine, ch’e cjapà sù e e parturì Enoc (Cain knew his wife, who conceived [“took up”] and gave birth to Enoch).
+Cain has relations with his wife, who becomes pregnant: Cain al cognossè la sô femine, ch’e cjapà sù e e parturì Enoc (Cain knew his wife, who conceived [took up] and bore Enoch).

 Gjenesi 16:4.
-Abram has relations with his handmaid Hagar, who becomes pregnant: lui al lè cun Agar, ch’e cjapà sù (he went unto [that is, he slept with; literally, he went with] Hagar, who conceived [“took up”]).
+Abram lies with Hagar, who becomes pregnant: lui al lè cun Agar, ch’e cjapà sù (he lay with [went with] Hagar, who conceived [took up]).

 Gjenesi 19:36.
-Lot’s two daughters both conceive a child through their father: lis dôs fiis di Lot a cjaparin sù di lôr pari (Lot’s two daughters conceived [“took up”] by their father).
+Lot’s two daughters both conceive a child by their father: lis dôs fiis di Lot a cjaparin sù di lôr pari (the two daughters of Lot conceived [took up] by their father).

 Esodo 3:21.
-God says to Moses about the Egyptians: o fasarai in mût che i egjizians us cjapin sù di buine viste (I shall make it so that the Egyptians receive you [“take you up”] in a good light; that is, I shall make it so that the Egyptians look favourably upon you).
+God says to Moses of the Egyptians: o fasarai in mût che i egjizians us cjapin sù di buine viste (I shall bring about that the Egyptians look favourably upon you [take you up in good view]).